jinnzest/rust-llvm-sys-playground/README.md

 # rust-llvm-sys-playground
-This is a playground to experiment with Rust to LLVM bindings.
+It is a playground to experiment with LLVM using llvm-sys library